 Médoc wines vary from the elegant Margaux wines in the south to the imposing Saint-Estèphe to the north.
 Wine tasting tours at imposing chateaux let you sample and perhaps purchase a favorite vintage.

-This tour is designed for passengers who prefer to see some sights from the motorcoach with little or no walking involved.
+This tour is designed for passengers who prefer to see some sights from the motorcoach with some walking involved.
 See the highlights of Bordeaux and then have free time to discover some of its deeper secrets by yourself.

 A picturesque drive along the Medoc wine château road brings you to Bordeaux.
 Explore independently, shop, and lunch on your own in the heart of this UNESCO-classified city.
 Then, transfer to La Cité du Vin (Bordeaux Wine Museum), a unique cultural facility where wine comes to life through an immersive, interactive experience.